 Early training is needed to prevent them from becoming nuisance barkers which shouldn't be a problem since they are quick learners and thrive on both mental and physical challenges.

-Papillon dogs are hardy, agile and smart and are a good choice if you are interested in training them for competitive obedience, or agility in which they can hold their own.
+Being quite athletic and agile, they are a good choice if you are interested in training them for competitive obedience, or agility in which they can hold their own.

 Height: 8-11 inches